Oxydros/CubZHoloLensClient/README.md

 You should now see cubznetwork.lib and proto.lib inside the folder libs/bin.

+# Compilation

+Be sure to set the project in x86 / Release in Visual Studio.

 # Useful links

 - [Overview about DirectX development on HoloLens](https://developer.microsoft.com/en-us/windows/mixed-reality/directx_development_overview)